Board of Directors

 Sally Durban, Secretary

 Sally enjoys giving back to the community and meeting new people.
-She has found a way to do that through her job at Agero as an HR professional.
-She is able to support organizations serving as a Team Captain for the March of Dimes and One Blood.
-She has been a volunteer for the Mason G. Smoak Foundation 5K Family Fun Festival since its inception and is beyond honored to serve on the board.
-Sally attends Memorial United Methodist Church where her and her husband Scott teach the 45 zone Sunday school class.
-Scott and Sally have 3 daughters, Toni, Taylor and Lecy and have 4 dogs.
+She has found a way to do that through her job at The Results Companies as an HR professional.
+She is able to support organizations serving as Team Captain for several organizations like March Of Dimes and One Blood.
+She has been a volunteer for the Mason G. Smoak Foundation 5K and Family Fun Festival since its inception and is beyond honored to serve on the board.
+Sally attends Memorial United Methodist Church with her husband Scott.
+Scott and Sally have 3 daughters, Toni, Taylor and Lecy and have 3 grandchildren.

 Tracee Smoak, Chairperson – Youth Leadership Highlands